r-karunathilake/packet_sniffer/README.md

 # Packet Capture Program in C

 This is a simple packet capture program written in C for Linux.
 It allows you to capture network packets and analyze their contents.
-This program uses the popular libpcap library to capture packets and provides a basic command-line interface for interacting with program.
+This program uses the popular libpcap library to capture packets and provides a basic command-line interface for interacting with the program.

 ## Features